joranbeasley/searchable_collection/Docs/src/index.rst

 | :code:`setup.py install`
 | or :code:`pip install .`
-| or install it from pipy with :code:`pip install serial_mock`
+| or install it from pipy with :code:`pip install searchable_collection`
-| or directly from github :code:`pip install git+https://github.com/joranbeasley/SerialMock.git`
+| or directly from github :code:`pip install git+https://github.com/joranbeasley/searchable_collection.git`